5.1.3 Doping of Compound Semiconductors

 Now imagine that the hole and the electron stay so close to each other (i.e. less than a Debye length) in real space that they feel the Coulomb attraction.
 They are then bound to each other with a certain binding energy Eb, and their coordinates in r-space are (nearly) identical, but still undetermined.

 Bound together like that, they behave like an individual particle, and this particle is called exciton (standard symbol: X).
 Note that, since it consists of two fermions with spin = ½, an exciton is a boson.
-Thus, arbitraily many excitons can be present; there is no density of states for excitons.
+Thus, in principle, arbitraily many excitons can be present.

 We already know a system where one negative elementary charge is bound to one positive one, forming a new "particle" – it is called "hydrogen atom".
 The only difference between an exciton and a hydrogen atom is that the mass of the hole is much smaller than the mass of the proton (and, of course, that our exciton can only exist in a solid).